-It was replaced in 1919 by a design by Rockwell M. Milligan of the famed Ittner/Milligan firm, who designed the vast majority of schools in St. Louis.
+It was replaced in 1919 by a design by Rockwell M. Milligan, who along with William Ittner, designed the vast majority of schools in St. Louis.

 As was typical of many of their designs, there is a central portal with a main massing, and then as was needed, one or two wings could be added as needed.
 In this case, a second wing to the south was never constructed to match the completed northern one.

-Unlike some of Milligan’s more adventurous designs, this school is in the Tudor Revival style, which is partner William Ittner preferred.
+Unlike some of Milligan’s more adventurous designs, this school is in the Tudor Revival style, which his partner William Ittner preferred.

-John J. Roe was pork packer, who owned an estate at Lafayette and South Compton avenues, having first stopped in Cincinnati on his way west, as so many other entrepreneurs who made it big in St. Louis.
+John J. Roe was a pork packer, and owned an estate at Lafayette and South Compton avenues, having first stopped in Cincinnati on his way west, as so many other entrepreneurs who made it big in St. Louis.

 Like so many other public schools, Roe also featured a library and auditorium.